-CPI has since fallen – it was 1.8% in January 2019 – and is now below the Bank of England’s target of 2%.
+CPI has since fallen – it was 2.1% in April 2019 – and is now close to the Bank of England’s target of 2%.
 Whether it stays around this target depends on whether there is a Brexit deal and a smooth transition.

 Although the slowing of inflation is good news if you’re planning home improvements, the building industry still expects the cost of materials and labour to rise.
-In the latest quarterly State of Trade survey from the Federation of Master Builders (FMB), which represents small and medium-sized building firms (those typically taking part in the survey have 10 or fewer employees), published in January, 87% thought the cost of materials would rise over the next six months.
+In the latest quarterly State of Trade survey from the Federation of Master Builders (FMB), which represents small and medium-sized building firms (those typically taking part in the survey have 10 or fewer employees), covering the first quarter of 2019, a record 88% thought the cost of materials would rise over the next six months.

 Government figures from 2018 show that 7% of workers in the construction industry are from the EU and this rises to 28% in London, but the number of EU workers in the UK has fallen dramatically since 2017.
 This is likely to push up the cost of hiring builders, especially in the capital.
-In the FMB survey, two thirds of builders said they expected the cost of paying workers to rise over the next six months.
+In the FMB survey, nearly three quarters of builders said they expected the cost of paying workers to rise over the next six months.